|

 Elaeagnus multiflora,

-2-4m in height, inhabits roadsides, spinneys, or wastelands in
+grows to 2-4m in height, inhabits roadsides, spinneys, or wastelands

-coastal to hilly districts.
-Leaves are alternate; blades measuring
+in coastal to hilly districts.
+Leaves are alternate; blades

-hairs mingling in them with some red-brown squamous hairs.
+squamous hairs mingling with some red-brown squamous hairs.
 Leaf

 axils hang 1-3 light-yellow flowers down; calyx tubes are